c3ai-lab/deVote/README.md

 **Extract poll contract bytedcode**

-* Switch in the directory *implementation\contracts* and run the command to extract the bytecode:
+* Switch in the directory *implementation/contracts* and run the command to extract the bytecode:

 ```shell
 node solidity_poll.js